MrWharfsnort/Huddlemaster/README.md

 # Huddlemaster
-Huddlemaster was created as a content manager to manage huddle sessions for team-based learning.
+In general, Huddlemaster was created as a content manager to manage huddle sessions for team-based learning.
+However, it's main purpose is to learn the MEAN stack by building an app that utilizes CRUD operations, authentication, role-based access, and real-time reporting.

 ---